pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 `python -m pip install ".[tests]"`

-You can install multiple dependency groups in the `[optional.dependencies]` table using:
+You can install multiple dependency groups in the `[project.optional-dependencies]` table using:

 `python -m pip install ".[docs, tests, lint]"`